-We attended No Fly Zone 5 a couple weeks back in Shafter, CA hosted by Omega Motorsport.
+We attended No Fly Zone 5 in Shafter, CA hosted by Omega Motorsport.
 No Fly Zone is a 1/2 mile side by side roll racing event and is open to anyone looking to throw down some fast speed and all around side by side fun with an opponent seeking for the same thrill.
 I'll continue on with this post by categorizing each SPE built GT-R.

 Louie's GT-R is a neck breaker.
 The candy apple red Advan GT's seriously stands out on this menacing machine.